ibm-cloud-docs/database-tools/how-do-i-backup-mysql-linux.md

 `mysqldump example > /backup/example_backup.sql`

-Unless it is a small database, it is recommended that you then compress the database backup to reduce the amount of time to transfer the backup.
+Unless it is a small database, then compress the database backup to reduce the amount of time to transfer the backup.
 The following command compresses the backup of the example database:

 `tar czvf /backup/example_backup.tar.gz /backup./example_backup.sql`